 Notes

-- Be sure to grease your Bundt pan VERY well.
-Even the non-stick pans need a little extra love.
-This homemade cake release is a godsend but you can totally use a spray or butter and a dusting of flour.
+- Grease it Up!: Even non-stick baking pans need a little extra love y’all.
+This homemade cake release is a Godsend but you can totally use a spray or go old school with shortening then flour in the pan like my big mama did.

 I made this recipe due to it being highly recommended on another site.
 Mixing went well and it rose beautifully.
 The taste in is where things are a little iffy for me.
 This calls back to a classic storebought Sara Lee pound cake in texture and taste but it was way too sweet for me.
 Between the unsalted butter and only a half teaspoon of salt as replacement it wasn’t enough to offset the almost melted ice cream flavor of this cake.
 Next time I’m definitely either using salted butter or upping the salt to a teaspoon and a half.
 I do enjoy the base of this recipe however and will be coming back to it again in the future.